Turning epigenetic marks OFF!

 DNA methylation marks typically reduce the activity of surrounding genes.

-Demethylation is how genes become re-activated.
+Demethylation occurs when genes become re-activated.

 In a recent study published in Nature Structural and Molecular Biology, IMB scientists have identified two proteins, Neil1 and Neil2 as important for demethylating DNA.